Washington DC Itinerary How To Plan a Trip to Washington DC by JetSettingFools.com

 About Our Washington DC Itinerary 3 Days

-We think spending 3 days in Washington DC allows just enough time to see the highlights.
+We believe spending 3 days in Washington DC allows just enough time to see the highlights.
 In our 3-Day Washington DC Itinerary, we feature the top attractions that are most appealing to us.
-That said, some of our favorite things to do in DC might not be of interest to other travelers – so we offer suggestions for alternate activities throughout our trip plan as well.
+That said, some of our favorite things to do in DC might not be of interest to other travelers.
+So, we offer suggestions for alternate activities throughout our trip plan.

-Furthermore, because we understand not everyone is planning a visit to Washington DC in 3 days, we offer suggested Washington DC itineraries for more (and less) time at the end of the article.
+Furthermore, we offer various sample Washington DC itineraries at the end of the article.
 If you only have 2 days in DC or are creating a 5-Day Washington DC Itinerary, you can use our suggestions to plan your perfect trip!

-Before we jump into our detailed 3-Day Trip Planner Washington DC Itinerary, let’s cover some of the most frequently asked questions about planning a vacation to Washington DC.
+Before we jump into our detailed 3-Day Trip Planner Washington DC Itinerary, let’s cover some frequently asked questions.

 How Much Should I Budget for a Trip to Washington DC?